Italy

 Hotel Europa Skypool & Panorama

-Activity note: Getting in/out of a public boat; seating on open decks and inside; restrooms on board.
+Getting in/out of a public boat; seating on open decks and inside; restrooms on board.
 The boat ride is a little over an hour each way.
-Walking about 1 mile on cobblestoned streets; 30 steps to enter castle and upper levels.
+Walking about 1 mile on cobblestoned streets, 30 steps to enter the castle and upper levels.
+Distances and duration of activities during free time according to personal choice.

-Afternoon: Free time.
+Free time.
 This period of time has been set aside for your personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 Additionally, the Group Leader will provide a boat ticket back to Riva del Garda, granting you the freedom to extend your free time and continue your exploration.
-Upon returning to the hotel, we will convene in the meeting room to be joined by a local expert who will deliver an insightful presentation, delving into the significant historical events of World War I, the Fascist Period, World War II, and the so-called Republic of Salò.
-This puppet state, established by Mussolini from 1943 to 1945, had its headquarters in Salò on Lake Garda.
-During the presentation, we will gain valuable insights into the months leading up to the end of World War II and the capture of Mussolini by partisan forces on Lake Como.
-In addition, we will receive a briefing regarding our upcoming transfer to Stresa, ensuring everyone is well-informed and prepared for the next leg of our journey.
-This briefing will provide essential details and instructions, ensuring a smooth and seamless transition to our next destination.
+Back at the hotel, we meet in the conference room for an expert presentation on World War I, the Fascist period, World War II, and the Italian Social Republic (Republic of Salò, 1943–45), headquartered in Salò on Lake Garda.
+The session covers the final months of the war and the capture of Mussolini by partisans on Lake Como.
+After the talk, we review the plan for our transfer to Stresa—timing, luggage procedures, meeting points, and contingency details—so everyone is prepared for the next stage of the program.

 7